 10. Yang Bay Waterfall, Khanh Hoa

-Yang Bay Waterfall is a lovely, peaceful place to relax and a fun day out from Nha Trang.
+Yang Bay Waterfall is one of the top 12 most beautiful waterfalls in Vietnam that Easy Riders Vietnam definitely recommends you to pay a visit if you have a chance.
+It is a lovely, peaceful place to relax and a fun day out from Nha Trang.
 Yang Bay waterfall consists of several layers that you can climb and ends in a lake where you can swim.
-A challenging 15-minute trek takes you past the first of three natural waterfalls, converging in a lake and surrounded by densely forested landscape.
+A challenging 15-minute trek takes you past the first of three natural waterfalls, converging in a lake and surrounded by a densely forested landscape.
 This place is also popular for rock jumping.
 There are facilities such as restaurants for a snack and a drink.
 It is nice to drive there yourself with a scooter.
 The road passes through densely forested hills, rice fields, and sleepy villages.

 The location has three waterfalls including Yang Bay, Yang Khang, and Hocho.
 However, Yang Bay is the main waterfall with two parts: Yang Bay 1 and Yang Bay 2 with a total height of 80m and a length of 2000m.
 Yang Bay 1 has two small lakes and one large lake.

-Tucked away in the place, tourists do not only view Yang Bay waterfall but also enjoy a beautiful romantic sight of thick jungles, innumerable tropical insects, colored-multi butterflies, wooden bridges, orchids, cherry blossoms, and horticultural canopy.
-There are many small boats to transfer tourists for sightseeing in 100m wide lake.
+Tucked away in the place, tourists not only view Yang Bay waterfall but also enjoy a beautiful romantic sight of thick jungles, innumerable tropical insects, colored-multi butterflies, wooden bridges, orchids, cherry blossoms, and a horticultural canopy.
+There are many small boats to transfer tourists for sightseeing on a 100m wide lake.
 Coming to Yang Bay waterfall, you should not fail to enjoy the nearby small caves which were used as a shelter for revolutionary soldiers during the war.

 Lying in mountain ranges, the climate here is cool around the year.
 Thus, this is a wonderful place for nature lovers to enjoy the fresh air and charming scenery.